Bern: Main sights

 The ogre of the Kindlifresserbrunnen has a sack of children waiting to be devoured.

 The structure of Bern's city centre is largely medieval and has been recognised by UNESCO as a Cultural World Heritage Site.
-Perhaps its most famous sight is the Zytglogge (Bernese German for "Time Bell"), an elaborate medieval clock tower with moving puppets.
-It also has an impressive 15th century Gothic cathedral, the Münster, and a 15th-century town hall.
-Thanks to 6 km of arcades, the old town boasts one of the longest covered shopping promenades in Europe.
+Its best-known sight is the Zytglogge (Bernese German for "Time Bell"), an elaborate medieval clock tower with moving puppets.
+It also has a 15th-century Gothic cathedral, the Münster, and a 15th-century town hall.
+Thanks to 6 km of arcades, the old town has one of the longest covered shopping promenades in Europe.

 Since the 16th century, the city has had a bear pit, the Bärengraben, at the far end of the Nydeggbrücke to house its heraldic animals.
 The four bears are now kept in an open-air enclosure nearby, and two other young bears, a present by the Russian president, are kept in Dählhölzli zoo.

 The Federal Palace (Bundeshaus), built from 1857 to 1902, which houses the national parliament, government and part of the federal administration, can also be visited.

 Albert Einstein lived in a flat at the Kramgasse 49, the site of the Einsteinhaus, from 1903 to 1905, the year in which the Annus Mirabilis papers were published.

 The Rose Garden (Rosengarten), from which a scenic panoramic view of the medieval town centre can be enjoyed, is a well-kept Rosarium on a hill, converted into a park from a former cemetery in 1913.

 There are eleven Renaissance allegorical statues on public fountains in the Old Town.
 Nearly all the 16th-century fountains, except the Zähringer fountain, which was created by Hans Hiltbrand, are the work of the Fribourg master Hans Gieng.
 One of the more interesting fountains is the Kindlifresserbrunnen (Bernese German: Child Eater Fountain), which is claimed to represent a Jew, the Greek god Chronos, or a Fastnacht figure meant to frighten disobedient children.

 Bern's most recent sight is the set of fountains in front of the Federal Palace.
 It was inaugurated on 1 August 2004.

 The Universal Postal Union is situated in Bern.
+A commemorative monument is also in the city.